 About Me

-Hi, I’m Rachel (she/her), a counsellor and online therapist based in Shipley, West Yorkshire.
-I specialise in working with LGBTQ+ clients and those who have always felt different in some way.
-I set up my practice to use my lived experience and training to provide high-quality, trauma-informed therapy to my community and over the years I’ve had the privilege of working with many people to help them move through the things that have been holding them back.
+Hi, I’m Rachel (she/her), an accredited therapist based in Shipley, West Yorkshire.
+I’m passionate about working with queer clients and people who have always felt different in someway to help them improve their relationships and better manage anxiety.
+I set up my practice to use my lived experience and training to provide high-quality, trauma-informed therapy to my community.
+I have a particular interest in working with people from difficult/dysfunctional family backgrounds to help them overcome challenges and build lives they love.

 Since I was a teenager, I’ve been passionate about reducing mental health stigma and have written zines, blogs and articles and spoken to groups on the subject.
 I came to work as counsellor after experiencing the life changing effect good therapy can bring.
 My lived experience brings understanding of how anxiety and low self-esteem can make you feel like you’re broken, and my own journey has brought me proof that change is always possible.